OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/manually-install-the-build-task.md

 ---
-title: Manually Install the Build Task (Not Recommended)
+title: Manually install the build task (Not Recommended)
 description: This guide covers how to manually install the Octopus Release build task into Microsoft Azure DevOps/TFS.
 ---